 If there is evidence that a crime has been committed (e.g. physical or sexual assault, threats of serious harm, hate crime) then the School will contact the police for advice.
+This may include bullying against protected characteristics

-If a child has been hurt, medical support will be sought immediately.
+If a child has been hurt, medical support will be sought immediately and parent(s)/carers will be informed.
 Please see RWS First Aid Policy.